 Reading and Phonics

 At Bishop Martin, we believe that learning to read is one of the most important skills we can learn.
-We believe that it opens that door to every other subject and gives children the best start in life.
+We know that reading opens that door to every other subject and gives children the best start in life.
 Bishop Martin are following the Read Write Inc Programme to teach Phonics and Reading.
 This programme, starts in the first few weeks of Reception and continues until the children are confident and fluent readers.
 In the RWI sessions, children will become very familiar with Fred.
 Fred is a toy frog who can only talk in sounds.
 We encourage the children to listen to ‘Fred Talk’ to hear the distinct sounds in each word.
 For example, Fred would say c-a-t and we would say cat, Fred would say sh-i-p and the children would say ship.
 As soon as the children know a small group of sounds then they start to blend.
 The children begin by blending oral sounds and then progress onto reading the letters and blending them together to read the word.

 The Order of Teaching Sounds